-Users with access to the LMS (WebStudy) are responsible for maintaining the security of usernames, passwords and any other access credentials assigned to them.
+Users with access to the LMS (Canvas) are responsible for maintaining the security of usernames, passwords and any other access credentials assigned to them.
 Access credentials may not be shared or given to anyone other than the user to whom they were assigned for any reason.
 Users are responsible for any and all use of their account.
 RVCC recommends that all users change their password when necessary to maintain security.
 Users are held responsible for knowledge of the information contained within the most recent RVCC catalog as well as the RVCC Student Handbook.
 Failure to read and comply with college guidelines, requirements and regulations will not exempt users from responsibility.
-It is particularly important that you follow the standards of academic honesty and integrity as outlined in the located on pages 39-44 of the 2017-18 Student Handbook, as well as the Computer and Network Use Policies located on pages 37-38 of the 2017-18 Student Handbook.
+It is particularly important that you follow the standards of academic honesty and integrity as outlined in the Student Handbook, as well as the Computer and Network Use Policies in the Student Handbook.

 Costs to Students

 Course fees for Online and Hybrid course sections are listed on our Tuition and Fees page.